Vitek-Lab/MSstatsShiny/README.md

 -   Profile Plots: This plot displays feature level intensity values for each run for a specific protein.
 This plot helps with assessing feature selection and missing values in a dataset.

 We first assess QC plots.
 Under the `Select plot type` dropdown, click `Quality Control` Plots.
 Under the `Show plot for` dropdown, click the `ALL PROTEINS` option.
+We should expect to see the medians of these boxplots to be equal.

 ![Step4B](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step4B.png)